Catholic Church in Azerbaijan: Post-Soviet period

 In 1997, a Slovak priest came to Baku to restart the Catholic community.
 On 11 October 2000, the mission sui iuris of Baku was established covering the whole of the country, with Daniel Pravda as its first superior.
 Pravda had worked in Siberia for many years when he became head of the mission, and noted that when he was first appointed, the church had no structure, and there were many problems with the government relating to visas, but when a new Religious affairs official was appointed, problems abated and preparations for a Papal visit gained traction.
 On May 23, 2002, Pope John Paul II visited the country, despite his increasingly fragile health.
 He was initially invited by Azerbaijan's president, Heydar Aliyev.
 Thanks to his visit, President Aliyev gave the Catholic Church a plot of land to build a church.
 The building was funded by proceeds from Pope John Paul II's book sales and foreign donations.
 Delegates from Azerbaijan attended the first Congress of Catholic Laity of Eastern Europe in 2003.
 When Archbishop Claudio Gugerotti, the apostolic nuncio to Azerbaijan, visited the country he encountered many elderly believers who had waited almost 70 years to receive the sacrament of confirmation.
 St Mary's Catholic Church of Baku, the only Catholic church in the country, was rebuilt, with work nearing its end in March 2007.
 It was inaugurated by Cardinal Secretary of State Tarcisio Bertone on 7 March 2008, 70 years after it had been shut down by the Soviets.
 The Mission of Baku became on 4 August 2011 the Apostolic Prefecture of Azerbaijan, with a Catholic population of 520.
 The Apostolic Prefect is Bishop Vladimir Fekete, a Slovak like his fellow Salesian predecessors Jozef Pravda and Jan Čapla.
 Only a few of the Catholics are Azeris, and the congregation's working languages are Russian and English.
-On April 29, 2011, an accord was reached between the Vatican and the government of Azerbaijan concerning the relations of the two states, and the various rights and freedoms of the Catholic Church and its personnel within the country.
+On April 29, 2011, an accord was reached between the Vatican and the government of Azerbaijan concerning the relations of the two states, and the various rights and freedoms of the Catholic Church and its personnel within the country, with Azerbaijan establishing an embassy to the Vatican in 2021.

+In 2012, Azerbaijan became the first Muslim-majority country to take part in a Vatican-run heritage project, funding conservation works at the Catacombs of Commodilla, among others.

 In 2016, Behbud Mustafayev was ordained the first Catholic deacon of Azeri origin by archbishop Paolo Pezzi.
 On 7 May 2017, he was ordained into priesthood by Pope Francis.

 In October 2016, Pope Francis visited Azerbaijan on what was the second papal visit in the country's history during which he emphasised Azerbaijan's embrace of religious diversity.

+In 2024, Archbishop Paul Gallagher, the Vatican's Secretary for Relations with States and International Organisations, visited Azerbaijan to lay the foundation stone of a new Catholic church in Baku.